2023 Solar Incentives Guide for Laguna Woods, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are typically handled at the state level.
-Once your solar system meets the qualification threshold (generally a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
-The money you make is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled at the state level.
+Once your solar panel system meets the threshold (normally a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
+The money you make from the sale is generally considered part of your taxable income.

-- Tax Exemptions: Tax exemptions can come in one of two forms.
-The first is sales tax exemption, which is applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to ignore the added value of your solar system when paying property tax on your home.
+- Tax Exemptions: Tax exemptions can come in two forms.
+The first is sales tax exemption, applied at the time you purchase your solar panels.
+The second is property tax exemption.
+This allows you to exclude the added value of your solar system when paying property tax on your home.

 Best Regional Coverage